Natural Products That Help to Clot Blood and Stop Bleeding

 - First, the broken blood vessel constricts, reducing blood loss from the vessel.

-- Next, a platelet plug forms over the wound to temporarily stop blood loss.
+- A platelet plug then forms over the wound to temporarily stop blood loss.
 Platelets are continually circulating in our blood.

 - The platelets become activated, attracting proteins called coagulation factors or clotting factors to the wound.